UPDATED: July 2021

 – Returning anything is a costly and lengthy process.

-3. Buying from international online shops and using a forwarding service (such as Shop&Ship) to get the goods delivered.
+3. Buying from international online shops and using a forwarding service (such as Shop&Ship or Connected) to get the goods delivered.

-– The forwarding company will usually inform you in case there might be any issue at the Customs.
+– The forwarding company will usually inform you in case there might be an issue at the Customs.

 – You can collect the item from a specific location in Doha instead of waiting forever for the courier to reach your location. 🙂